pedroth/tela.js/src/README.md

 # What is a graphic engine?

-- A graphic engine, is something that enables the creation of images with a computer.
-Graphic engines generate images in 2D space, although is possible to visualize higher dimensions using projections to the plane.
-Famous projections to 3D space include perspective and orthographic projection.
-Using basic primitives, such as lines and triangles we are able to render the real world.
-By being able to generate images so quickly, it is possible to generate movies and interactive applications.
+A graphic engine, is something that enables the creation of images with a computer.
+An Image is in a abstract sense a function from the plane to the space of colors.
+Through the usage of basic primitives, such as lines and triangles the engine is capable of rendering the real world.
+A graphic engine is also able to generate movies by creating a sequence of images.

 # Features